MonarchSolutions/DNEmulator/README.md

   dynamicContext.Load(assemblyPath);
 ```

 It will allow invocation by default.
-However you can disallow invocation by setting the flag in the Constructor or by setting the "AllowInvocation" flag to "false"
+However you can disallow invocation by setting the flag in the constructor or by setting the "AllowInvocation" flag to "false"
 ```C#
   DynamicContext dynamicContext = ...;
   dynamicContext.AllowInvocation = false;